 When sitting directly in front of a VA panel display and at a normal viewing distance, VA glow is usually visible as a pale glow at the bottom of the screen with really dark scenes, and it’s not nearly as noticeable as IPS glow.

 The amount of VA glow varies across different models and individual units of monitors, but in most cases, it’s completely negligible; in fact, most users won’t even notice it (excluding the very old VA models).

 Moving a bit further away from the screen while still being directly in front of it will reduce VA glow.

 In contrast, looking at the screen from sharp angles will cause the glow to become more apparent across the display with a purple/silver glow (depending on the viewing position and on-screen content).

 This isn’t a big issue as you aren’t normally looking at the monitor like this (too close, and too above or below it).

-When watching the screen from a bed, for instance, VA glow won’t be noticeable because even if your bed is lower than your screen, you’d be at a greater distance which will diminish the glowing.
+When watching the screen from a bed, for instance, VA glow won’t be noticeable because even if your bed is lower than your screen, you’d be at a greater distance, which will diminish the glowing effect.

 VA glow is also more apparent at horizontal viewing angles, though it only becomes really noticeable at very steep angles and with dark backgrounds.

 Viewing angles of VA panel displays also affect the perceived gamma, which results in saturation and gamma shifts depending on the angle you’re looking at the screen.

-In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom of the screen – even if you’re sitting directly in front of the monitor at a normal distance.
+In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom-right corner of the screen – even if you’re sitting directly in front of the monitor at a normal distance.

 For everyday use and gaming, the difference in saturation and gamma between the same color at different parts of the screen won’t be noticeable unless you’re deliberately looking for it via test images.